Sarepta: History

-Sarepta is the location of a Shia shrine to Abu Dhar al-Ghifari, a Companion of Muhammad.
-The shrine is believed to have been built at least several centuries after Abu Dhar's death.
+Sarepta is the location of a Shi'i shrine to Abu Dharr al-Ghifari, a companion of Muhammad.
+The shrine is believed to have been built several centuries after Abu Dharr's death.

-After the Islamization of the area, in 1185, the Greek monk Phocas, making a gazetteer of the Holy Land (De locis sanctis, 7), found the town almost in its ancient condition.
+After the Islamization of the area, in 1185, the Byzantine monk Phocas, making a gazetteer of the Holy Land (De locis sanctis, 7), found the town almost in its ancient condition.
 A century later, according to Burchard of Mount Sion, it was in ruins and contained only seven or eight houses.
-Even after the Crusaders' kingdoms had collapsed, the Roman Catholic Church continued to appoint purely titular bishops of Sarepta, the most noted being Thomas of Wroclaw who held the post from 1350 until 1378.
+Even after the Crusader states had collapsed, the Catholic Church continued to appoint purely titular bishops of Sarepta, the most noted being Thomas, the auxiliary Bishop of Wrocław, who held the post from 1350 until 1378.

 Ecclesiastical history

 Sarepta as a Christian city was mentioned in the Itinerarium Burdigalense; the Onomasticon of Eusebius and in Jerome; by Theodosius and Pseudo-Antoninus who, in the 6th century call it a small town but very Christian.
-It contained at that time a church dedicated to St. Elias (Elijah).
-The Notitia episcopatuum, a list of bishoprics made in Antioch in the 6th century, speaks of Sarepta as a suffragan see of Tyre; all of its bishops are unknown.
+It contained at that time a church dedicated to Elijah.
+The Notitiae Episcopatuum, a list of bishoprics made in Antioch in the 6th century, speaks of Sarepta as a suffragan see of Tyre; all of its bishops are unknown.

 Titular sees

-The diocese was nominally restored as titular see, twice: in Latin and Maronite (Eastern Catholic) traditions.
+The diocese was nominally restored as titular see, twice: in Latin and Maronite traditions.